CSYSI/GLCONet/README.md

 # GLCONet
-GLCONet: Learning Multi-source Perception Representation for Camouflaged Object Detection
+GLCONet: Learning Multisource Perception Representation for Camouflaged Object Detection

 Our work has been accepted for TNNLS.
 The code is currently being organized and will be continuously updated.